 “With the challenges we face today with pollution and climate change, it’s important to open up the kids’ minds to the clean energy sector.”— Jeff Talsky, Science Teacher at Challenger Middle School

-Registration for 2018 is now closed, but it is never too early to start planning for next year.
+As the teams go on to compete in the National finals, it is never too early to start planning for next year.
 If you are a student, parent or educator who is interested in participating in next year’s Junior Solar Sprint, fill out the form below and Sullivan Solar Power will keep you apprised with important dates and deadlines.